streamlit/docs/content/library/advanced-features/configuration.md

 # and settings dialog (top right of the app).

 # Allowed values:
 # * "auto"      : Show the developer options if the app is accessed through
+#                 localhost or through Streamlit Community Cloud as a developer.
-# localhost and hide them otherwise.
+#                 Hide them otherwise.
 # * "developer" : Show the developer options.
 # * "viewer"    : Hide the developer options.
 # * "minimal"   : Show only options set externally (e.g. through
 #                 Streamlit Community Cloud) or through st.set_page_config.
 #                 If there are no options left, hide the menu.

 # Default: "auto"
 toolbarMode = "auto"